All Guides About Start Here

 Every page has a unique title tag, 50–65 characters

-Every image has a descriptive alt attribute
+Every image has descriptive alt text

 External links have rel="nofollow noopener noreferrer"